 Summer Limited Edition, Kyoto Beer Garden With Geisha

-In summer, there is a special event coming at two Hanamachi.
-Miyagawa-cho Kaburenjo Theater and Kamishichiken Kaburenjo Theater, hold a beer garden that Geisha serves beer to the customers.
-It is a summer limited edition so don’t miss it.
+In summer, there is a special event coming at two of the Hanamachi.
+Miyagawa-cho Kaburenjo Theater and Kamishichiken Kaburenjo Theater will host a beer garden where Geisha serve beer to their customers.
+It is a summer only limited edition so don’t miss it.

 Miyagawa-cho Beer Garden, you can drink beer with Geisha in Gion, Kyoto

-At Miyagawa-cho beer garden, the Geisha and Geisha welcome the guests.
-The Geisha serve the customers the beer and the geisha performance at a special stage.
-The food menu changes every day is another point making the guests enjoy the beer garden.
-The food is made by the chefs that work at Miyagawa-cho; the neighbor restaurants.
-The seats are limited and there are only 100 seats, so do not forget to make a reservation.
+At the Miyagawa-cho beer garden, the Geisha and geisha welcome the guests.
+The Geisha serve the customers the beer and the geisha perform on a special stage.
+The food menu changes every day, which is another good point, allowing the guests to enjoy the beer garden even more.
+The food is made by chefs that work at Miyagawa-cho neighborhood restaurants.
+The seats are limited to only 100 seats, so do not forget to make a reservation.

 Place: Miyagawa-cho Kaburenjo Theater

 1st Show : 6 pm – 7:30 pm